coltonbishop/bspl/README.md

 # Overview

 This repository can be used as a toolkit for the the collection and analysis of Twitter environmental data.
-It exposes API that allow targeted analysis of regions, time periods, political campaigns, and groups of users or corporations.
-It supporting semantic and geographical analyses.
+It exposes an API that allows targeted analysis of regions, time periods, political campaigns, and groups of users or corporations.
+It supports semantic, geographical, and networking analyses.

 # Run the Demo